Hummus: love it or hate it? I’m with the first group 😉

 Other Colors And Flavors

-The original hummus recipe is ‘beige’ (in the fashion we would call it taupe … eh, eh) and only takes the ingredients that I listed above.
+The original hummus recipe is ‘beige’ (in the fashion world they would call it taupe …) and only takes the ingredients that I listed above.

 But creativity is endless, and cookbooks are lavish with alternatives: with beetroot (it looks gorgeous, pink), with roasted pepper (gets the color of the peppers), peas/avocados (it’s naturally green), you name it!